North Korea says botched satellite launch was 'gravest failure'

 Earlier this year, South Korea's Unification Ministry said the food situation in the North "seemed to have deteriorated".

-The island country is under strict international sanctions over its nuclear weapons and ballistic missile programs and its economy has been further strained by strict self-imposed border lockdowns aimed at stopping COVID-19 outbreaks.
+The isolated country is under strict international sanctions over its nuclear weapons and ballistic missile programs and its economy has been further strained by strict self-imposed border lockdowns aimed at stopping Covid-19 outbreaks.

+Separately, the KCNA report said Mr Kim Yong Chol, who previously served as director of the United Front Department and is a close aide to leader Kim Jong Un, was named as an alternate member of the Political Bureau of the Party Central Committee.

+Mr Kim was sidelined after a summit with the US in 2019 failed to reach a deal, a South Korean lawmaker said at that time.
+He steered negotiations for the summit working with his then-US counterpart and former US Secretary of State Mike Pompeo.
+REUTERS

 Read more of the latest in